at-github/nvim/README.md

   - for:
     - [ ] php
       - `phpcs -e *.php` Explain a standard by showing the sniffs it includes
-      - `phpcs -e *.php` Explain a standard by showing the sniffs it includes
+      - `phpcs -s *.php` Show sniff codes in all reports
       - `phpcs -i` Show a list of installed coding standards
       - [ ] force type hint
         - try https://github.com/slevomat/coding-standard